timthepost/tieto/README.md

 So, _maybe_ there could be some payoff in the housing analogy, but the same level of tuning could make spelunking through corporate policy or legal documents very difficult.
 Tieto can be tuned for very specific uses or just provide general semantic backing.
+If you really need it, just implement it like the cosine or distance comparison functions, and implement it to suit your unique dimensional assumptions so you get the most out of it.

 The main take-away is, it's made to be tailored to fit the kind of data you're training / working with and assumes every deployment is unique.
 It tries to be unopinionated beyond